QAZebass/Playwright-Demoblaze/README.md

 </div>

 <h2 align="left">The Project</h2>
 As you see, this Testing Automation project uses Playwright + TS.
 The tests test functionalities of the site "Demoblaze".
 The features are "Login", "Cart - Purchase" and "Contact Message".
+Initially I had included more tests for the "cart" feature, but then I decided to get rid of some tests due to some conflicts of data being shared across ome test involving the same modules.
+That's why you'll see some unused methods of setup files.
-Of course I'll be adding more content as I learn and improve my techniques and skills in programming and as a tester too.
+Apart from that, I'll be adding more content as I learn and improve my techniques and skills in programming and as a tester too.
 So bear in mind that this is a work in progress.

 <h2 align="left">Folder Structure</h2>